awused/aw-rss/README.md

 Example: `INSERT INTO feeds(url) VALUES('!my-command arg1 arg2 arg3');`

+If the feed produced has an `aw-rss:etag` extension, that will be passed back to the program using an appended `--etag` parameter.
+If the program prints "not modified" as its only output and exits normally it will be handled as an HTTP not modified response.

 ## Local Development

 You'll have to edit proxy.conf.json to match the server configuration.